 This work formed the basis of the pyRing pipeline, which I later developed, to analyse post-merger signals observed by the LIGO and Virgo interferometers.
 This pipeline is now routinely used in tests of General Relativity by the LIGO and Virgo collaborations, and was first featured in the GW190521 discovery and physical implications papers to analyse this unique event.

 The pipeline was also used to produce the first catalog of ringdown-only observations, featured in the GWTC-2 LVK Testing GR paper.

 Several works stemmed from the above formalism, among which: a test of the area quantisation conjecture, a test of the Bekenstein-Hod universal bound and some of the best constraints on modified gravity available to date.

-I participated in the LIGO-Virgo exchange program and spent a period of three months at GeorgiaTech under the supervision of Dr. Karelle Siellez and Prof. Laura Cadonati studying the characterization of short duration Gamma Ray Bursts (one of the most famous of which came from first binary neutron star merger ever detected), in collaboration with the GBM team of NASA's Fermi telecope.
+I participated in the LIGO-Virgo exchange program and spent a period of three months at GeorgiaTech, under the supervision of Dr. Karelle Siellez and Prof. Laura Cadonati, studying the characterization of short duration Gamma Ray Bursts (one of the most famous of which later came from first binary neutron star merger ever detected), in collaboration with the GBM team of NASA's Fermi telecope.